IntelPython/mkl_fft/README.md

 used on any well-behaved floating point array with no internal overlaps for both in-place and not in-place transforms of arrays in single and double floating point precision.

-This eliminates the need to copy input arrayy contiguously into an intermediate buffer.
+This eliminates the need to copy input array contiguously into an intermediate buffer.

 `mkl_fft` directly supports N-dimensional Fourier transforms.